celso-alexandre/samba-migration/README.md

 ## Volumes for quick start
 * `/etc/localtime:/etc/localtime:ro` - Sets the timezone to match the host
-* `/data/docker/containers/samba/data/:/usr/local/samba` - Stores samba data so the container can be moved to another host if required.
+* `/data/docker/containers/samba/data/:/usr/local/samba` - Stores samba data, so you can put your downloaded samba version for compilation inside the `samba_to_compile` sub-folder before the first container run.
+And this way, it will be easier for you to centralize your backups.
-* `/data/docker/containers/samba/config/samba:/usr/local/samba` - Stores the smb.conf so the container can be moved or updates can be easily made.

 ## Downloading and building
 ```